pvambenepe/dbg-pds-option-calibration/README.md

 the result of the regression gives the shift to be applied to the forward-to-spot ratio (cf code get_new_fwd_ratio in the Fitting class)

-Once this is done, we want to see how to alter volatility parameters in order to best fit the trade prices of the cluster.
-We will be starting with the parameters of the previous cluster and the associated sensitivities (sensi_vega, sensi_smile...).
-This is done by using an Elastic Net Regression rather than OLS in order to give more rigidity to parameters with less variability like smile and convexity :
+Once this is done, we want to see how to alter volatility parameters in order to best fit the traded prices of the cluster.
+We will be starting by pricing the trades with the parameters of the previous cluster along with the associated sensitivities (sensi_vega, sensi_smile...).

-X = Sensivivity vector * standard_dev_of_parameter

-Y = Traded Price - Actual Price
+We will then be using an Elastic Net Regression rather than OLS in order to give more rigidity to parameters with less variability like smile and convexity

-With one row per trade in the cluster so :
+Each row corresponds to a trade in the cluster so :

 X =
 sensi_vega_opt1 * std_vega,  sensi_smile_opt1 * std smile,  sensi_convex_opt1 * std_convex